Working Principle of DC Motor

 Unlike in the case of a DC shunt motor, the dc series motor has very poor speed regulation. i.e. the series motor is unable to maintain its speed on addition of external load to the shaft.
 Let us see why?

 When mechanical load is added to the shaft at any instance, the speed automatically reduces whatever be the type of motor.
 But the term speed regulation refers to the ability of the motor to bring back the reduced speed to its original previous value within reasonable amount of time.
 But this motor is highly incapable of doing that as with reduction in speed N on addition of load, the back emf given by,

 Also reduces as Eb ∝ N

-The value of series current through the field coil becomes so high that it tends to saturate of the magnetic core of the field.
-As a result the magnetic flux linking the coils increases at a much slower rate compared to the increase in current beyond the saturation region as shown in the figure below.
+The value of series electric current through the field coil becomes so high that it tends to saturate of the magnetic core of the field.
+As a result the magnetic flux linking the coils increases at a much slower rate compared to the increase in electric current beyond the saturation region as shown in the figure below.

 The weak magnetic field produced as a consequence is unable to provide for the necessary amount of force to bring back the speed at its previous value before application of load.

 So keeping all the above mentioned facts in mind, a series wound dc motor is most applicable as a starting motor for industrial applications.